MWyssy/ce-gitops-argocd-public/README.md

 JAMES TO COMPLETE

 More detail on this stage can also be found on the [ArgoCD private repos documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/)

+### Setting up the app

+Next let's configure ArgoCD with a brand new application, in our case it will be that trusty NGiNX container.

+You can see the YAML files that ArgoCD will monitor within the [nginx-argo-example](./nginx-argo-example/) directory.

+Follow the video below to setup your application

+JAMES TO COMPLETE

+### Validating the app is running

+If you get nice green ticks of the container running, try `kubectl get pods` locally to see the NGiNX container running

+### Making a change

+Let's now go all GitOps and make a change via Git that Argo will observe and synchronise across your cluster.

+In this video, we'll show an example of how to make a change in git and how that is reflected in ArgoCD.

+JAMES TO COMPLETE

 ## Extension exercise